-The Microlinux Enterprise Desktop is a full-blown production desktop based on Slackware Linux, with many enhancements.
+The Microlinux Enterprise Desktop is a full-blown production desktop based on Slackware Linux and the Xfce desktop environment, with many enhancements.
 It is currently used by various small town halls, public libraries, schools and local radio stations in South France.

 As far as the installation itself is concerned, MLED's main audience are users with a bit of Linux and Slackware experience who want a rock-solid desktop with a full set of applications where everything works out of the box, so they can be immediately productive.
 Once MLED is installed, even Joe Sixpack or his french counterpart Madame Michu can use it without even giving it a second thought.

-The Microlinux Enterprise Desktop runs reasonably fast even on relatively modest hardware.
-A battered first-generation Pentium-IV with 1 or 2 GB RAM and a 40 GB hard disk will be sufficient for the job.
-The lightweight version of MLED runs satisfyingly with 512 MB RAM.
+The Microlinux Enterprise Desktop runs satisfyingly even on obsolete hardware.
+A battered first-generation Pentium-IV with 512 MB RAM and a 20 GB hard disk would be sufficient for the job.
+On more recent hardware, MLED runs blazingly fast.

 Processor architectures and support cycles